yyunikov/events-spring-rest-example/README.md

 # events-system-spring
-Typical event collecting system using Spring Data Rest, HATEOAS, Gradle and MongoDb
+Typical event collecting system as example of using Spring Data Rest, Spring Boot, Spring HATEOAS, Gradle and MongoDb